fabric8io/kansible/README.md

 * define a Replication Controller YAML file at `kubernetes/$HOSTS/rc.yml` for running the command for your process [like this example](https://github.com/fabric8io/fabric8-ansible-spring-boot/blob/master/kubernetes/appservers/rc.yml#L15-L16).
 * the RC YAML file contains the command you need to run remotely to execute your process via [`$KANSIBLE_COMMAND`](https://github.com/fabric8io/fabric8-ansible-spring-boot/blob/master/kubernetes/appservers/rc.yml#L15-L16)
   * you can think of the RC YAML file as like the systemd configuration file, describing the command to run to startup the application.
 Only its a single file for the entire cluster which is stored in kubernetes.
 Plus it can include [readiness and liveness probes too](http://kubernetes.io/v1.1/docs/user-guide/production-pods.html#liveness-and-readiness-probes-aka-health-checks)
 .
-You can use the `{{ foo_bar }}` ansible variable expressions in the RC YAML to refer to variables from your [global ansible variables file](https://github.com/fabric8io/fabric8-ansible-spring-boot/blob/master/group_vars/appservers)
+  * You can use the `{{ foo_bar }}` ansible variable expressions in the RC YAML to refer to variables from your [global ansible variables file](https://github.com/fabric8io/fabric8-ansible-spring-boot/blob/master/group_vars/appservers)
-* To take advantage of Kubernetes services, you can also define any number of Service YAML files at `kubernetes/$HOSTS/service.yml` (they can be any file name in that folder so long as they are `.yml` or `.json` files).
-See the [Kubernetes Services example](#trying-out-kubernetes-services) and its [kubernetes/appservers/service.yml](https://github.com/fabric8io/fabric8-ansible-hawtapp/blob/master/kubernetes/appservers/service.yml)  file for how to do this.
+* to take advantage of Kubernetes services, you can also define any number of Service YAML files at `kubernetes/$HOSTS/service.yml`
+  * they can be named anhyhting you like so long as they are valid kubernetes YAML or JSON and are in the same folder as the RC.yml
+  * see the [Kubernetes Services example](#trying-out-kubernetes-services) and its [kubernetes/appservers/service.yml](https://github.com/fabric8io/fabric8-ansible-hawtapp/blob/master/kubernetes/appservers/service.yml)  file for how to do this.
 * whenever the playbook git repo changes, run the **kansible rc** command inside a clone of the playbook git repository:

 ```bash